openstack/ceilometer/doc/source/admin/telemetry-data-collection.rst

    do not remove any existing meter definitions from the file.
 Also, the collected meters can differ in some cases from what is referenced in the documentation.

+It also support loading multiple meter definition files and allow users to add their own meter definitions into several files according to different types of metrics under the directory of ``/etc/ceilometer/meters.d``.

 A standard meter definition looks like: